DaaanielTV/cooperating-screen/README.md

+## Warranty & Liability
+This software is provided "as is", without warranty of any kind.
+See the LICENSE file for the full GPL-3.0 disclaimer of warranty and limitation of liability.

+I'm not responsible if this breaks your setup.
+Test it before using it in production.

 # Cooperating Screen

 Cooperating Screen is an open-source cross-device screen sharing project built with Flutter, WebRTC, and a Node.js signaling service.